hamzalodhi2023/Find-area-of-regular-Triangle/README.md

 ### Step 3: Navigate to Your Desired Directory

-Use the cd command to navigate to the directory where you want to clone the "Find-area-of-Triangle" repository.
+Use the cd command to navigate to the directory where you want to clone the "Find-area-of-regular-Triangle" repository.

 ```bash
 cd path/to/your/directory